-A city that was once the proud capital of the Mughal Empire in the 16th century, Fatehpur Sikri now stands deserted as a well preserved ghost town.
+A red sandstone city that was once the extravagant capital of the Mughal Empire in the 16th century, Fatehpur Sikri now stands deserted as a well-preserved ghost town.
 It was mysteriously abandoned not long after it was established but remains as one of the finest examples of Mughal architecture in India.
 This Fatehpur Sikri guide will help you plan your trip there.

 Approximately 40 kilometers (25 miles) west of Agra, in Uttar Pradesh.

-To the right is the palace complex and its Jodha Bhai gate -- one of the two entry gates, Diwan-e-Am and Jodha Bhai, where tickets can be purchased.
-Diwan-e-Am is the main gate, and there's also a free Archaeological Museum near it that's open daily from 9.00 am to 5.00 p.m. except Friday.
+To the right is the palace complex and its Jodha Bhai gate -- one of the two entry gates.
+The main gate, Diwan-e-Am, is further along.
+There's also a free Archaeological Museum near it that's open daily from 9.00 am to 5.00 p.m. except Fridays (closed).

 What to Keep in Mind: Dangers and Annoyances

 When coming from Agra or Jaipur, you'll most likely enter Fatehpur Sikri through Agra Gate (although there is a lesser-used rear gate).
 Vehicles are required to park in the car park near the entrance.
-It's situated in between Fatehpur and Sikri but quite a distance away from the sites.
-The parking fee is 60 rupees.
-A government shuttle bus, costing 10 rupees per person, transports visitors to the Sikri palace complex.
+It's situated about a kilometer (0.6 miles) away from the sites.
+A government shuttle bus, costing 10 rupees per person one way, transports visitors to the palace complex.
 The buses run in two different directions, to the Diwan-e-Am and Jodha Bhai entry gates.
 If you're feeling energetic and it's not too hot, you can walk.

-Touts in the car park will invariably try to entice you to take a costly auto-rickshaw, or insist that you visit Fatehpur first.
-It's also guaranteed that you'll be approached by fake tourist guides, many of them young children.
-Fatehpur, in particular, is overrun with hawkers, beggars, pickpockets and touts, as it is free to enter.
+Touts in the car park will invariably try to entice you to take a costly auto-rickshaw, or insist you visit the mosque part first.
+It's also guaranteed you'll be approached by fake tourist guides, many of them young children.
 The fake guides are most active around the road leading to Buland Darwaza and Jama Masjid.
+The mosque, in particular, is overrun with hawkers, beggars, pickpockets, and touts as it is free to enter.

 You'll need to take your shoes off to enter Buland Darwaza (you can carry them with you).
-Unfortunately the area is dirty and not well maintained.
+Unfortunately, the area is dirty and not well maintained.
 Watch out for the people who will approach you an insist that you buy a piece of cloth, said to bring good luck, to put over the tomb when you visit.
 The quoted price may be as much as 1,000 rupees!
 However, the cloth will be taken away and resold to the next gullible tourist soon after you've laid it.
-Don't fall for this scam!

 Where to Stay

-Accommodations are limited at Fatehpur Sikri so it's a good idea to stay in Agra.
-However, if you want to be close to the site, the Goverdhan Tourist Complex is a basic but decent place.
-It's clean with hot water, and prices range from 750 rupees to 1,250 rupees per night for a double, including tax, depending on the size of the room.
-Another option, popular with backpackers, is the inexpensive Sunset View Guest House.
+Accommodations are limited at Fatehpur Sikri, so it's a good idea to stay in Agra.
+However, if you want to be close to the site, your best bet is Goverdhan Tourist Complex.
+It's a basic but clean place with friendly staff and hot water.
+Prices range from about 1,200 rupees to 1,700 rupees per night for a double, including tax, depending on the type of room.

-Alternatively stay in Bharatpur, 25 minutes away, and check out the Bharatpur Bird Sanctuary (also known as Keoladeo Ghana National Park) there.
+Alternatively, you can stay in Bharatpur, 25 minutes away, and check out the Bharatpur Bird Sanctuary (also known as Keoladeo Ghana National Park) there.
 It's one of the top places for bird watching in India.